wurthless-elektroniks/smc360/docs/hackedsmcs.md

 timeouts so the SMC starts the next boot attempt sooner.

 However, there were two better solutions that were not considered or investigated:
 - hwinit sends SMC command 0x12 before SDRAM training begins.
-This was actually documented by Free60, although in a vague and incorrect manner, saying that some sort of handshake happens during hwinit.
+This was documented in the JTAG hack.txt all the way back in 2009, although in a vague and incorrect manner, saying that some sort of handshake happens during hwinit.
   Had this been used, SMC+ could have been maybe twice as fast as it was.

 - The SMC isn't actually monitoring the boot process at all, despite any claim that SMC+ provides some sort of